austincap/story-dna/README.md

 mastertropelistmaker.py

 Scrapes all of tvtropes.org for a list of every single trope.
-There are 25866.
+There are supposed to be 25866 but my tool consistently only finds 17183.
 It's designed to let you scrape a little at a time, keyboard interrupting whenever you feel like.
-You could run this yourself but I'm also providing the mastertropelist.csv when I have it.
+You could run this yourself but I'm also providing the mastertropelist.csv

 findallworks.py

 Automatically produces a list of all links for a given medium.
-Ideally you'd run this before tlm.py but I still need a way to automatically scrape rating data.
+Ideally you'd run this before tlm.py.

 tlm.py (trope list maker)

 Right now this takes a single work's page along with some sort of rating, scrapes the tropes from the page, and appends a new row to the "masterarraylist" containing the work's title, the binary tropelist array, the rating label, and the total number of tropes found.
+Also contains a function to scrape imdb based off tvtropes titles.

 classifier.py